sohanmurthy/Phosphor/README.md

 2. Install the [FTDI interface for p9813 LEDs](https://github.com/PaintYourDragon/p9813) (OPTIONAL)
 3. Clone this repo into your Processing sketchbook folder

-If you aren't going to be using p9813 LEDs - or simply want to see a simulation of the LEDs in action - remove all code referencing the `TotalControl` library.
+If you aren't using p9813 LEDs - or just want to see a simulation of the LEDs in action - remove all code referencing the `TotalControl` library.
 P3LX natively supports a variety of protocols, like [Open Pixel Control](openpixelcontrol.org) and [Fadecandy](https://learn.adafruit.com/led-art-with-fadecandy/intro).
 If you're starting from scratch, you're very much better off using WS2812 (e.g. [Adafruit NeoPixel](https://learn.adafruit.com/adafruit-neopixel-uberguide/)) or a similarly well-supported chipset.
-I chose p9813 LEDs for the Amino piece simply because they were freely available at the time.
+I chose p9813 LEDs for the Amino piece because they were freely available at the time.
 As the old saying goes, "Free LEDs are better than no LEDs."

 ###Credits: